How to Turn a Smartphone into a Survival Tool

 The U.S. Army knows how to train their personnel to survive.
 Their field manual is the most authoritative guide on survival.
 This app is over 1,400 pages and provides a complete reference guide on basic survival, evasion, first aid and recovery information.
 If you are an outdoor enthusiast, this app may be essential to your survival.
 Edible and medicinal plants - poisonous plants - dangerous animals, snakes, lizards, fish, insects and arachnids.

 These apps will help you to handle most emergencies, and to get back safely.
 Download them now so you can be prepared; no one knows what will happen tomorrow.
-Remember to keep your smartphone charged, this will help you with that.
+Remember to keep your smartphone charged.

 Feedback